RCConnolly/Jackal_Velodyne_Duke/multi_jackal_navigation/README.md

 # Set-up

-The first step is to follow the initial set-up procedure, `TODO REFERENCE README OF INITIAL SET-UP AND NAVIGATION SET-UP`
+The first step is to follow the [initial set-up procedure](../../../#jackal-initial-setup).

 Next is configuring the multi-master network for navigation, which requires several steps, including installing file dependencies and modifying existing files on the Jackal robot.
 Instructions for these steps are detailed below.